PPCC-CareerStart-CyberSecurity/RabbitPie/README.md

 Adapted from iStickToIt tutorial (http://www.isticktoit.net/?p=1383) and Linux Kernel USB Gadget Documentation (https://www.kernel.org/doc/Documentation/usb/gadget_configfs.txt)

 KB0.py, written by Neil Austion, simplifies a lot of the usual hex code slinging required for HID devices, at the expense of violating a ton of Python conventions.
 You'll get over it, though.
+If I've missed any codes, you can find those at the following link, starting on page 53. (https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf)

 gremlin.py is adapted from a Bash Bunny script, also written by Neil Austin, to annoy students who forget to lock their computers before taking breaks.
 RabbitPie doesn't do Ducky Script yet, but I'll write a parser when I get bored enough.